Sikhism is an English term commonly used to represent the Sikh religion. The Sikh word for the Sikh faith is Sikhi.

 Sikhism does not believe in proselytizing or forced conversion.
 The Sikh faith promotes honesty and integrity, defending the weak, and sharing with the less fortunate.

-Sikhism originated with Guru Nanak in 1469, and has grown to be the fifth largest religion, with 26 millions Sikhs in existence around the world.
+Sikhism originated with Guru Nanak in 1469, and has grown to be the fifth largest religion, with 26 million Sikhs in existence around the world.
 Sikhism spread to the United States in the late 1800's.

 - 1897 Sikhs, mostly unmarried men, first immigrate to the United States.
 For 27 years, strict immigration laws prevent Sikh men from bringing their families to the US.
 Sikhs are unable purchase or own land and have difficulty getting work legally.